seungsuklee/SoftStress/README.md

 For the definitions of these constraints, see the pdf manual.

+If the stress pattern you want to investigate is not in the list of 61 patterns, you can also upload your own input file (see the Example input file format)

+Some code snippets... click on the link to the google colab demo, to try them yourself

 To see the pattern (winners for each UR),
 ```
 read_winners(filename, QI_or_QS)